 - The Director of the Decision Support Service will start on 2nd October 2017.
 You can find more information on the establishment of the Decision Support Service here.

 - The National Disability Authority is progressing development of 11 non-healthcare Codes of Practice.
 Please click here to find more information.

 Latest news on the HSE ADM Implementation Programme:

-A national consultation process on the draft Guide on the Act for health and social care professionals is now underway.
+A national consultation process on the draft Guide on the Act for health and social care professionals has now concluded.
 Please click here to access the consultation page.